I began my career as an Artist in Venice, California in

-I live and work in my studio, on the beach, on the Boardwalk and
+I lived and worked in my studio, on the beach, on the Boardwalk and

-love it.
-I hope to remain here for the next 25 years, still painting the activities on the
+loved it.
+I hoped to remain there for the next 15 years, still painting the activities on the

 Boardwalk and around the pier.

-I am getting ready to produce the next series of historic watercolors which will be
+I am hoping to produce the next series of historic watercolors which will be

 called "Santa Monica and Venice Today, 2018" and let you see the changes and